Deciding to rent a car in New Zealand can be one of the biggest favors you can do for yourself because it will make your

 - A big thing you need to decide in advance is how you are going to get your car from one island to the other.
 You can put it on a ferry, or you can leave it and pick up another car on the other island.
 Check the prices before to see what’s best for you

-- The driving age begins at 18 in New Zealand, but individual companies can impose their own rules and I have seen age restrictions from anywhere between 18 to 25.
+- The driving age starts at 18 in New Zealand, but individual companies can impose their own rules and I have seen age restrictions from anywhere between 18 to 25.
 Read the T&C carefully before booking.

 Driving in New Zealand during the winter

 As I said, the weather in New Zealand is not as harsh as in Iceland, but some roads do get closed due to snow and they also have black ice – a quite common thing during winter.
-Look out for wet patches and avoid sudden breaks!
+Look out for wet patches and avoid braking suddenly!

 In case the road is snowy and your tires are not equipped, you can also rent snow chains.
 They are about 5-6 NZD per day.

 As I said earlier, in most cases, you will be fine with a winter-equipped standard car so there is no need to get an SUV car.

 The roads are usually cleaned quite fast, so if it snowed heavily the night before, just have a longer breakfast or do some sightseeing in the area.
-By the time you are finished, the road will probably be cleaned.
+By the time you are finished, the road will probably be cleared.
 Oh, New Zealand, I love you so much for this! <3

 When to go to New Zealand?

 Summertime is probably the best (that is December to February in New Zealand), but I went in October (that was middle spring for them and it was totally fine).

 The weather conditions in New Zealand are not as rough as in Iceland, so the roads are still drivable in the wintertime; you just need to pay a bit more attention, that’s it.

 What is the speed limit for driving in New Zealand?